 Economic Development Incentive Program (EDIP)

-Obtaining state level incentives through the EDIP process can, in some cases, require securing a local property tax incentive, often termed a TIF, or Tax Increment Financing from the City.
-The state's Economic Development Incentive Program (EDIP) and Northampton's Tax Increment Financing program work in tandem to deliver the incentives to help a business grow.
+Obtaining state-level incentives through the EDIP process can, in some cases, require securing a Tax Increment Financing (TIF) agreement from the City.
+The state's EDIP and Northampton's TIF program work in tandem to deliver the incentives to help a business grow.

 Brownfields Cleanup & Redevelopment Assistance

 The Commonwealth of Massachusetts is committed to the cleanup and redevelopment of brownfield properties as a way to stimulate the economy and promote environmental protection goals.
 In 1998, Massachusetts passed a law creating financial incentives and liability relief for parties that take on brownfields clean-up projects.
 This law is known as the Brownfields Act.
 The Act provides funding to administer programs targeted towards the clean up and reuse of contaminated property.

 For direct assistance, please contact:

 Brownfields and Enforcement

 There are three incentives for investors, which accumulate over the life of the investment.
 All three are federal incentives and are non-competitive, so all qualified investors may claim them.